mesosphere/marathon/docs/docs/waiting.md

   ```

 - Your application, application group, or pod definition is otherwise badly configured.
-  You can use the [marathon-validate](https://github.com/dcos-labs/marathon-validate) script to validate an app or group definition locally, before you deploy it to DC/OS.
+  You can use the [marathon-validate](https://github.com/dcos-labs/marathon-validate) script to validate an app or group definition locally, before you deploy it to DC/OS. **Warning: This tool is not up-to-date with the current marathon version**.

 If you do not find the solution yourself and you create a Github issue, append the output of Mesos `/state` endpoint to the bug report so that we can inspect available cluster resources.